DFE/MONK/_sources/glossary.txt

         key-value pairs of data.
 Used often for configuration files and description of relational data.

+    Jenkins
+        A CI server that continuously builds your software projects, runs :term:`test suites<test suite>` and builds documentation from source.

     MONK
         This is the framework you are reading the documentaion from, right now!